What is Collaborative Practice?

-- The parties sign a collaborative participation agreement describing the nature and scope of the matter.
+- The parties both sign a collaborative participation agreement describing the nature and scope of the matter.

-- The parties voluntarily disclose all information which is relevant and material to the matter that must be decided.
+- The parties voluntarily disclose all information that is relevant and vital to the matter that must be resolved.

-- The parties agree to use good faith efforts in their negotiations to reach a mutually acceptable settlement.
+- The parties agree to use good faith efforts in their negotiations to reach a mutually acceptable settlement (versus litigating their case in court).

-- Each party must be represented by a lawyer whose representation terminates upon the undertaking of any contested court proceeding.
+- Each party must be represented by a collaborative lawyer (through a limited scope representation agreement) whose representation terminates upon the case being litigated in a court.

-- The parties may engage mental health and financial professionals whose engagement terminates upon the undertaking of any contested court proceeding.
+- The parties may engage mental health and financial professionals whose engagement also ceases upon the case being litigated in court.

 - The parties may jointly engage other experts as needed